Writing, Speaking, and Argument Program

 WRT 105 and WRT 105E were formerly CAS 105 and CAS 105E.

 WRT 571/ENG 571 and WRT 572 /ENG 572 were formerly CAS 571/ENG 571 and CAS 572/ENG 572.

-The Dudley Doust Writing Associates Fellowships are awarded to outstanding writing instructors from a variety of disciplines who have taught in the College Writing Program for at least four semesters.
+The Dudley Doust Writing Associates Fellowships are awarded to outstanding writing instructors from a variety of disciplines who have taught in the Writing, Speaking, and Argument Program for at least four semesters.
 To teach as a Doust fellow, recipients must be current University of Rochester graduate students in good standing at the beginning of each semester for which the fellowship is awarded.

-Please complete and submit the application by January 31, to Deborah Rossen-Knill by email at firstname.lastname@example.org or at the College Writing Program Main Office, Rush Rhees G-121.
+Please complete and submit the application by January 31, to Deborah Rossen-Knill by email at firstname.lastname@example.org or at the Writing, Speaking, and Argument Program Main Office, Rush Rhees G-121.
 While we prefer electronic copies, if submitting hard copy, please do not staple.

 Letters of Recommendation may be submitted via email to email@example.com.

 The application review committee for all teaching positions is made up of a subset of the College’s interdisciplinary writing committee.
-Standing members of the selection committee include the College Writing Program director and the instructor training coordinator, unless there is a conflict of interest.
+Standing members of the selection committee include the Writing, Speaking, and Argument Program director and the instructor training coordinator, unless there is a conflict of interest.

 The review process for teaching positions: Each committee member independently ranks each application on a 1-5 scale, with five being the best, based on the applicant’s teaching philosophy, writing sample, teaching evaluations, letter of recommendation and any other supporting material the applicant chooses to submit.

 Committee members assign a single ranking that accounts for the extent to which each candidate demonstrates the ability to